 Hands On Art and Activities (Salt Dough Maps, Display Boards & More) Hands on geography is a super fun way to learn.
 Earlier in the school year we created an imaginary land, each child contributing to the map as we reviewed mountain ranges, peninsulas, tributaries and more.

-You might also like Hands on Geography for Multiple Ages.
+You might also like Hands on Geography for Multiple Ages which we started while homeschooling with Tapestry of Grace.

 Unit Celebrations A unit celebration brings closure to our studies and boosts us on to further learning in the next unit.
 In the past, we plan for our unit celebration to happen on Thanksgiving Day while the side dishes are warming in the oven.
 I shared more about this at Heart of the Matter: A Thanksgiving Homeschool Celebration.